Balzac by Auguste Rodin

 - The model of the sculpture was cast in bronze for the first time 22 years after Rodin’s death?

 - Rodin took seven years to finish the work, as he became fascinated with Balzac’s work during his research into the character and personality of Balzac.

 - Contemporaries such as Paul Cézanne, Toulouse-Lautrec and Claude Monet supported Rodin during the process of rejection by the writers’ association.

-- Balzac’ work influenced many writers, including Émile Zola, Charles Dickens, Gustave Flaubert and Henry James.
+- Balzac’s work influenced many writers, including Émile Zola, Charles Dickens, Gustave Flaubert, and Henry James.